 Under the supervision and with the participation of our management, including our Chief Executive Officer and Chief Financial Officer, we evaluated the effectiveness of the design and operation of our disclosure controls and procedures pursuant to Rule 13a-15(b) and 15d-15(b) under the Exchange Act as of the end of the period covered by this Report.
 Our disclosure controls and procedures are designed to ensure that information required to be disclosed in the reports we file or submit under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in the SEC's rules and forms, and that such information is accumulated and communicated to our management, including the Chief Executive Officer and the Chief Financial Officer, to allow timely decisions regarding required disclosures.
-Any controls and procedures, no matter how well designed and operated, can provide only reasonable assurance of achieving the desired control objective and management in evaluation for the evaluation, our Chief Executive Officer and Chief Financial Officer have concluded that our disclosure controls and procedures were effective at a reasonable assurance level as of March 31, 2024.
+Any controls and procedures, no matter how well designed and operated, can provide only reasonable assurance of achieving the desired control objective and management necessarily applies its judgment in evaluating the cost-benefit relationship of possible controls and procedures.
+Based on that evaluation, our Chief Executive Officer and Chief Financial Officer have concluded that, because of a material weakness in our internal controls over financial reporting, our disclosure controls and procedures were not effective at a reasonable assurance level as of June 30, 2024 and at December 31, 2023.
+The material weakness related to a non-routine transaction associated with the exclusion of pre-funded warrants in the weighted-average number of common shares used in the calculation of net loss per share.